qio-framework/QioEE/Readme.md

 mvn package jetty:run
 ```

-3. finaly browse to :
+3. finally browse to :

 ```
 http://localhost:3000/q
 ```

 ### What a HttpHandler looks like: